bergesinstitute/graf-method/book-1-unit-6.md

 # Saying your age in Spanish

-In Spanish, we use tener for telling age:
+In Spanish, we use *tener* for age:

     ¿Cuántos años tienes?